WorkSafeBC and reporting injuries

 Supervisors are required to complete a WorkSafeBC report whenever an incident or injury occurs—even if it seems minor.

-Employees can apply to receive WorkSafeBC benefits if a workplace injury requires medical attention and/or causes them to be absent from work:
+Employees may be eligible to receive WorkSafeBC benefits if a workplace injury requires medical attention and/or causes them to be absent from work:

-- If the employee loses time from work or seeks medical attention, incidents and injuries must be reported using the Safety Incident Reporting Portal (Form 7) within three business days of either the occurrence of the incident or when you first became aware of the injury.
-The payroll information will be completed and forwarded to WorkSafeBC on your behalf.
-Don't send the form directly to WorkSafeBC or to payroll.
+- If the employee loses time from work or seeks medical attention, incidents and injuries must be reported using the Safety Incident Reporting Portal (Form 7) within 3 business days of either the occurrence of the incident or when you first became aware of the injury

 Learn more about time incidents in Employer Information and Procedure for WorkSafeBC Claims (PDF, 579KB).